 How much are adoption fees?

-For Senior and Disabled Citizens, we offer a $50 discount on adoption fees for dogs 6 months and older.
-(No discounts on puppies under 6 months.)
+For senior citizens, we offer a $50 discount on adoption fees for dogs 6 months and older.
+No discounts on puppies under 6 months.

 What does the adoption fee include?

 - Free pet insurance for the first month (email address required)

 - 5 lb. bag of Avoderm dog food (provided by Poudre Pet & Feed)

 Pets are not free for anyone.
 For owners, they require a financial commitment for supplies, veterinary care, grooming, etc. It is not free for animal shelters to care for them either.
 The average expense to a shelter to save one dog is anywhere between $500-$1,000 per dog depending on the shelter’s resources.
 To keep our adoption fees affordable, our operating expenses are subsidized by donations, fundraisers, grants and our professional grooming services.

 We encourage new owners to properly prepare themselves for the costs of owning a pet.
 Please keep in mind that the yearly average for dog ownership is between $1,100-$3,500 on up.
 This is largely affected by the age, type, and size of the dog.
 Making sure that you are financially stable to care for a pet should weigh heavily in your decision to add one to your family.